VaaaarianZhou/GML-Group-Project/README.md

    python HANmodel.py
    python RGCNmodel.py
 ```
+3. Please check /result/result.csv for the experimental result in csv format.
 Please be reminded that the script is designed to run in a computing cluster, and the topk value is bound to the environmental variable **SLURM_ARRAY_TASK_ID**, which is default to 0 if not found.
 If you want to change the $topk$ value, you can ignore the **SLURM_ARRAY_TASK_ID** and set the first value manually.